BPRC-Bioinfo/VDJ-insights/README.md

 - If using the `-i/--input` flag, the name of the file is like this `sample-name_region.fasta` and the file should be in the directory.
 - If using the `--default` flag, do not specify `-f/--flanking-genes` as they are mutually exclusive with `--default`.
 - If using the `--default` flag, the annotation tool will automatically download the appropriate V(D)J segment library for the selected receptor `(-r)` type and species `(-s)`.
 This means you don’t need to specify the flanking genes or provide a local library file.
+- If using the `--scaffolding` flag, RagTag scaffolding requires a single-haplotype assembly.
+If your input contains both haplotypes, split them and scaffold each one independently.

 ### Example
 Download the assembly file (GCA_009914755.4) using the following wget command: